UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 ### Between centres

-Turning between centres is a common operation for both metal and woodworking through the use of a drive centre and either a live (rotating) or dead (stationary) centre at the opposite or tailstock end of the work.
+Turning between centres is a common operation for both metal and woodworking through the use of a drive centre and either a live (rotating) or dead (stationary) centre at the opposite or tail stock end of the work.

 This relatively simple form of drive can provide a high level of accuracy in turning operations but that is not a consideration for this case.

 # Laser Source

+The most significant decision to make is which laser source to select.
+This is the largest cost consideration both in purchase and ongoing maintenance.
+Laser sources have a limited life and will need to be replaced during the life of the machine.

 ## LED